jyn514/saltwater/README.md

 - Lexer
 - Declarations (`int i, *p;`)
-- AST for expressions and (most) statements
 - Binary expressions (+, -, \*, /, \<, \>, \<\<, \>\>, ==, !=)
 - Implicit binary conversions (1.0 == 1)
 - Basic static initialization (i64, f64, arrays)
+- Scalar dynamic initialization (`int i = 1` inside a function)
 - Local variables; loads and stores
-- Compiling to object files
+- Compiling to object files on x86_64
 - Linking using host `cc` (similar to how the rust compiler does it)
 - Some error handling
 - Some command line arguments